PurritoBin/PurritoBin/README.md

                [-k private_key_file] [-l] [-m max_paste_size] [-n server name] [-p bind_port] [-s storage_directory] [-w passphrase]
 ```

-For an indepth explanation, there is a man page provided.
+For a more in-depth explanation, refer to the provided man page:
 ```
 $ man purrito
 ```

 ### Running the encrypted PurritoBin

-Make sure that whatever link is provided to the `-d ` domain option, is also able to serve the `paste.html` from this repository.
+Make sure that provided link to the `-d ` domain option is also able to serve the `paste.html` from this repository.

 ## Workarounds for older compilers

-When building with older compilers, you also need to provide the `stdc++fs` library which can be done by compiling using
+When building with older compilers, you also need to provide the `stdc++fs` library, which can be done by compiling using:
 ```
 make LDFLAGS=-lstdc++fs
 ```

 ### Extras
 #### Pure C client

-[ericonr](https://github.com/ericonr) has made a very nice C client, which also supports encrypted pastes - https://github.com/ericonr/purr-c
+[ericonr](https://github.com/ericonr) has made a very nice C client, which also supports encrypted pastes — https://github.com/ericonr/purr-c
 It uses [BearSSL](https://www.bearssl.org/) and is very instructive for all who wish to get a small example of using SSL in C together with networking.

 ## Credits
 [uNetworking](https://github.com/uNetworking): for their [uWebSockets](https://github.com/uNetworking/uWebSockets) and [uSockets](https://github.com/uNetworking/uSockets)